TeamLapen/VampirismAPIExample/README.md

-**Vampirism API Mod Example**
+**Vampirism API Mod Example** - Minecraft 1.14
 ======================================

 This is just an example for a mod that can interact with Vampirism's API if Vampirism is installed.
-It also runs if Vampirism is not installed.
+It also runs without Vampirism and adds a "super cow entity" which can be converted if Vampirism is installed.
-I created it to test the system and then thought, why not upload it as an example.

 This example mod does not require Vampirism to be installed.
 Check out the other examples for a addon style mod example.